AiPEX-Lab/Bounded-Kalman-filter-method-for-motion-robust-non-contact-heart-rate-estimation/README.md

 Arul Prakash, Sakthi Kumar and Tucker, Conrad, "A Bounded Kalman Filter Method for Motion-Robust, Non-Contact Heart Rate Estimation," Biomedical Optics Express (2018)

-In addition to citing this work, please also cite papers whose methods have been adapted in the work.